xiffy/thcrrspndnt/README.md

 The URL is fetched (once) and vital information is collected with Beautiful Soup and stored in the database.
 If this is the first time the URL is seen, a tweet is (optionally) sent.

 This service is specifically designed for the Correspondent.nl/.com a Dutch / English site.
+You can see it in action here: https://molecule.nl/dcrrspndnt (dutch) and https://molecule.nl/thcrrspndnt theyare accompanied by [@dcrrspndnt](https://twitter.com/dcrrspndnt) and [@thcrsspndnton](https://twitter.com/thcrsspndnt) twitter respectively.

 #### I wants it
 ```git clone git@github.com:xiffy/thcrrspndnt.git